MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/isfinitefunction.md

 ---
 title: isfinite() - Azure Data Explorer
-description: This article describes isfinite() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the isfinite() function to check if the input is a finite value. ms.reviewer: alexans ms.topic: reference ms.date: 12/21/2022
 ---
 # isfinite()

-Returns whether input is a finite value (is neither infinite nor NaN).
+Returns whether the input is a finite value (is neither infinite nor NaN).

 ## Syntax